Mysterken/DLsiteMetadata/README.md

 ### Getting metadata directly from the game page

-If you can't find the game you're looking for in the search results, you can get the metadata directly from the game page by giving the game's URL.
+If you can't find the game you're looking for in the search results, you can get the metadata directly from the game page, there are two ways to do so.

+1. Set the game name as either the full URL or the work ID (RJ150726) of the game you want to fetch metadata from.
-To do this, you need to add a new link to the game with the name `dlsite` and the link's URL or directly the work ID (RJ150726).
+2. Set a new link to the game with the name `dlsite` and the link's URL or directly the work ID (RJ150726).

 #### Example

 <img src="documentation/addLinkGuide.jpg" alt="Logo">

+In both cases, the plugin will fetch the metadata from the game page and set it to the game.

 ### Configuration